-Our peer companies were selected based upon a review of organizations that have similar industry focus (insurance companies in the property and casualty segment, including companies with a workers' compensation line of business), financial size (gross and net written premiums), market capitalization, returns (return on equity and total shareholder return) and financial performance (combined ratio and net income).
-As a result of its review, Pay Governance concluded that our 2021 peer group remained an appropriate peer group for compensation benchmarking purposes for 2022.
-Pay Governance based its conclusion on its evaluation of the Company's competitors, potential talent pool, market and performance.
-Pay Governance then recommended that the Compensation Committee maintain the current peer group for 2022, for the purpose of benchmarking the positions of each of the NEOs.
+Our peer companies were selected based upon a review of organizations that have similar industry focus (insurance companies in the property and casualty segment, including companies with a workers' compensation line of business, as well as insurance companies in the life and health segments), financial size (net written and net earned premium), market capitalization, returns (return on equity and total shareholder return) and financial performance (combined ratio and net income).
+As a result of its review, Pay Governance recommended removing James River Group Holdings, Ltd., as its performance was no longer viewed as similar to that of the Company, and removing Protective Insurance Corporation, ProSight Global, Inc. and State Auto Financial Corporation, as each had each been acquired in recent years.
+Pay Governance also recommended adding HCI Group, Inc., Horace Mann Educators Corporation, National Western Life Group, Inc., NI Holdings, Inc., Palomar Holdings, Inc., and Tiptree, Inc., as they were viewed as reasonably comparable to the Company in size, industry and performance, and operated in businesses providing workers compensation insurance or other commercial specialty and casualty insurances.
+Pay Governance recommended the revised peer group to the Compensation Committee for 2023, for the purpose of reviewing the competitive market for the positions of Chief Executive Officer and Chief Financial Officer.
 The Compensation Committee approved the peer group below as recommended by Pay Governance:

-Peer Group
+Peer Group ------------

-- Argo Group International Holdings.
-Ltd. Donegal Group Inc. • Hallmark Financial Services, Inc. - Global Indemnity Group, LLC

-AMERISAFE, Inc.

-- Kinsale Capital Group, Inc.

-- Protective Insurance Corporation

-- Selective Insurance Group, Inc.

-- United Fire Group, Inc.

-• ProAssurance Corporation RIICorp

-- Sirius International Insurance Group, Ltd.

-- James River Group Holdings, Ltd.

-- ProSight Global, Inc.

-- Safety Insurance Group, Inc.

-- State Auto Financial Corporation
+i ee ei ei e AMERISAFE, Inc. Argo Group International Holdings, Ltd. Donegal Group Inc. Global Indemnity Group, LLC Hallmark Financial Services, Inc. HCI Group, Inc. Horace Mann Educators Corporation Kinsale Capital Group, Inc. National Western Life Group, Inc. NI Holdings, Inc. Palomar Holdings, Inc. ProAssurance Corporation RLI Corp Safety Insurance Group, Inc. Selective Insurance Group, Inc. Sirius International Insurance Group, Ltd. Tiptree, Inc. United Fire Group, Inc.

-Pay Governance reviewed proprietary survey data from the Total Compensation Solutions EPPI Compensation & Benefits Survey (2021) (the "EPPI Survey") and the APCIA Insurance Executive Compensation Survey (2021) (the "APCIA Survey") and blended the survey data with the peer group data to benchmark Ms. Brown's position, because Pay Governance advised that adequate peer group data was not available to benchmark Ms. Brown's position.
-The EPPI Survey data was limited to data from insurance companies with annual premiums between \$500 million and \$1.25 billion and assets over \$1.25 billion.
+Pay Governance reviewed proprietary survey data from the Total Compensation Solutions EPPI Compensation & Benefits Survey (2022) (the "EPPI Survey") and the APCIA Insurance Executive Compensation Survey (2022) (the "APCIA Survey") to review the competitive market for the Chief Administrative Officer position, and blended the survey data with the peer group data to review the competitive market for the Chief Legal Officer and the Chief Information Officer positions given the limited number of similar executive officer positions within the peer group.
+The EPPI Survey was limited to data from insurance companies with annual premiums between \$500 million and \$1.25 billion and assets over

+\$1.25 billion.
 The APCIA Survey data was limited to insurance companies with Direct Written Premium above \$750 million and assets above \$1.5 billion.
-The names of the companies participating in these surveys may be found in Appendix A. The complete list of survey participants is provided, as commercial surveys do not disclose the names of companies reporting compensation data for individual survey positions.
 Pay Governance weighted each survey equally in making its recommendation.